 - 10-45%, 2,000-8,000 kg Low-cost Switch to all green electricity, either by generating your own via rooftop solar or small wind 💪, or buying Renewable Energy Certificates 💪 (or get your landlord to if they pay the utility bill). 📚

 If everyone did all of the above things, they would have the personal infrastructure in place to enable their lives to become zero-emissions.
+All of these transitions are expected to become required and default over the next few decades, but you can be a trailblazer and market maker by starting now.
 But the above changes only cover 45% of average American emissions—so what gives?
 The remaining 55% of emissions come indirectly from the goods, services, and food we buy.
 The only way we’ll get to a zero-carbon world is for each of those industries to adopt new technology and change their processes to be emissions-free, or be replaced with a zero-emissions alternative.
-That’s why your first action is voting to make sure that policies and incentives are put in place to accelerate the overall transition.
+That’s why your first action is voting and advocacy to make sure that policies and incentives are put in place to accelerate the overall transition.

 All the above actions are required to get to a zero-carbon world.
 But getting to zero-carbon is not the only goal; because carbon dioxide and other greenhouse gases accumulate in the atmosphere, we care about the total amount emitted, too.
 We have a fixed carbon budget, and want to contribute as little to it as possible to buy as much time as possible to get to net zero.